tournament-js/tournament/README.md

 If you want all the tournament types and helpers you can `var t = require('tournament')` then access all the constructors on this object.
 In this document `t` is assumed to refer to the result of this full require.

 ## Creation
-All matches for a tournament is created up front.
-For most tournament types, not all players is known for the next round and is until that point filled in with zeroes.
-Note that zero never clashes with the actual numbers because the player arrays only refer to them via their 1-indexed seeding number.
+All matches for a tournament are created up front.
+For most tournament types, not all players is known for the future rounds and is until some point filled in with zeroes.
+Zero is never a real player seed as these are 1-indexed.

 ### GroupStage
 A group stage tournament splits `n` players into `g` groups.
 If `n` is a multiple of the resulting group length and this length is even, then this splitting is done in such a way so that the sum of seeds is constant across all groups.
 Otherwise it will differ by up to the group length.
 See [Group Stage Algorithms](#group-stage-algorithms).